 Wise is great at what it does, but in terms of new and exciting features – Revolut is the clear winner!

 10. Wise vs Revolut: What do users say?

 Let’s now take a look at user reviews for Wise vs Revolut.

 I’ve chosen Trustpilot for this task, as it’s one of the most comprehensive user review platforms out there.
-All scores and user comments were correct at the time of writing this post (December 2021).

 Both companies score pretty highly overall on Trustpilot, with Wise slightly ahead of Revolut: